-I’ve written a lot recently about simplifying a cluttered life, and about how saying “No” is an important skill to hone.
-(The three articles I wrote on this topic can be found by scrolling down, or clicking to read The gift of simplifying, Just say “No”, and What's to be done about emotional clutter?.)
+I’ve written a lot recently about simplifying a cluttered life, and about how saying “no” is an important skill to hone.
+(The three articles I wrote on this topic can be found here: The gift of simplifying, Just say “No”, and What's to be done about emotional clutter?.)

-If you are ready to get focused and really commit to seeing your “Yes” priorities become real, here some suggestions that can help.
+If you are ready to get focused and really commit to seeing your “yes” priorities become real, here are some suggestions that can help:

 Start by slowing down

 Simply considering the idea of slowing down is a challenge for most people.
 But if you have done some thoughtful simplifying, and have carefully decided on what it is you want to make a focus in your life, it’s not as hard as it may appear at first.